haavamoa/xaml-code-experiences/xaml.experiences/architecture/structuring/viewmodelbased/README.md

-# View - ViewModel naming convention
+# View - ViewModel structure
 This a convention where you create folders / namespaces for your views and view models.
 This approach are most suitable for smaller projects that has a limited feature-set.